wHoIsDReAmer/flow-wallet/README.md

 # Flow Wallet

 Asynchronous, Extendable, Fast, Easy to use, Ergonomic Hot crypto wallet crate

-## 🚧 Warning: This is a work in progress and is not ready for production use.
+## 🚧 Warning: This is a work in progress and is not ready for production use

 ### Goals

 **Supported Features**

 - High Level
   - [x] Check transaction history
   - [ ] Send crypto
-  - [ ] Generating Wallet
+  - [x] Generating Wallet
 - Low Level
   - [ ] Key management
   - [ ] Sign transaction